Williams-Butler Mansion: Recent owners

 The William C. Baird Foundation subsequently gave the house to the Roswell Park Hospital.
 In 1979, Roswell sold the house and the adjoining Metcalfe House on North Street to Delaware North Companies.
 After a heated preservation battle, Delaware North demolished the Metcalfe House in 1980 for use as a parking lot.
 The Metropolitan Museum of Art salvaged the complete entryway of the Metcalfe House which it has on permanent display in its museum in New York City.
 In addition, the Burchfield Penney Art Center at Buffalo State College rebuilt the Metcalfe House's dining room and library in Rockwell Hall.

 Delaware North renovated the house at a cost of $6 million before selling it to Varity Corp. in 1990 to serve as its world headquarters.
 Varity removed the parking lot and installed a garden and lighted fountain located in a granite courtyard.
 Varity was later acquired by a Cleveland Co., who sold the home back to Delaware North in 1999.
 In 2000, Delaware North CEO, Jeremy Jacobs then deeded the property to the University at Buffalo, who operated the house as the Jacobs Executive Development Center.
-In December of 2022, the property was sold to Douglas Jemal and his Douglas Development company.
+In December 2022, the property was sold to Douglas Jemal and his Douglas Development company.